By Scott Ross

 I was just thinking that of all the trails in this life, there are some that matter most.
 It is the trail of a true human being.
 I think you are on this trail, and it is good to see. ― Kicking Bird to Dances with Wolves

 I am about to make an appalling confession, one that may land me in some sort of critical Purgatory from whose bourn no traveler returns.
 Certainly it will pain the shade of Pauline Kael.
 It’s just that… I liked Dances with Wolves.
 I liked it a lot.
-Enough to see it twice when it was first released, and enough to sit down with the 4-hour, extended “Director’s Cut” DVD.
+Enough to see it twice when it was first released, and enough to sit down recently with the 4-hour, extended “Director’s Cut” DVD.
 I still like it.
 In fact, I like it even more in this version.
 So I guess there’s really no hope for me.

 The critical brickbats that came Kevin Costner’s way in 1990 seemed to me at the time as overblown and hysterical as the sniping that attended Barbra Streisand’s Yentl in 1984.
-Pauline Kael, for all her acumen and her varied gifts as a stylist and a critic, had a remarkably low tolerance for sincerity of feeling.
+Kael, for all her acumen and her varied gifts as a stylist and a critic, often exhibited a remarkably low tolerance for sincerity of feeling.
 In “New Age Daydreams,” her review of Dances with Wolves in The New Yorker, Kael slammed the movie and its maker/star with typical panache: “This is a nature-boy movie, a kid’s daydream of being an Indian.
 When Dunbar has become a Sioux named Dances with Wolves, he writes in his journal that he knows for the first time who he really is.
 Costner has feathers in his hair and feathers in his head.”
 Next, right on schedule, came the carping from identity-politicians masquerading as historians: The Sioux were no less guilty than of atrocity than the Pawnees, personified here by the terrifying, implacable character known as “Toughest”; the Lakota dialect employed by the filmmakers was all wrong; the movie was as much as a shuck as its racist movie ancestors.

 Made on what, even then, was considered a paltry budget ($14 million) Dances with Wolves benefits enormously from its exquisite South Dakotan locations, a splendid ensemble of Native actors, and, especially, from Dean Semler’s crisp and lovingly framed compositions which, despite their beauty, are wedded to word and action and never descend to postcard banality.
 (Compare his work here with Billy Williams’ “Look!
 Don’t you wish you had the money to live here?” nature montages in On Golden Pond to understand the difference.)
 On a theatre screen, the famous buffalo hunt was a visual and emotional experience that could stand comfortable comparison with David Lean and Freddie Young’s siege of Aqaba in Lawrence.
 (Interestingly, Lean said of Costner’s movie, “I’d like to show that young man how to cut 20 minutes from his film.”)